Pablo Zelaya Sierra

 Pablo Zelaya Sierra (October 30, 1896 – 1933) was a Honduran artist and painter.
 The highest National Prize for Honduran artists carries his name as a tribute.

 Biography

 Parents and first years

-Pablo Zelaya Sierra was born on October 30, 1896 in the municipality of Ojojona, Francisco Morazán Department.
+Zelaya Sierra was born on October 30, 1896, in the municipality of Ojojona, Francisco Morazán Department.
 His parents were Felipe Zelaya and Isabel Sierra.
 From early childhood, he developed his artistic interests and made his way to study at the School of Fine Arts in the neighboring Republic of Costa Rica in 1918–1919.

 Decade in Spain

 In 1920, Zelaya Sierra traveled to Madrid to study art at the Royal Academy of Fine arts of Saint Fernando, thanks to a scholarship from the Spanish Cooperation Agency in Honduras, thus becoming a disciple of Manuel Benedito and Daniel Vázquez Díaz, one of the major Spanish painters who also lived in Paris beside Pablo Picasso, Juan Gris and Joan Miró.

 During his time in Europe, Zelaya Sierra participated in the following events and exhibitions: